Zaktastic/DAX-Directory/README.md

 # DAX-Directory
 My go-to DAX formulas for solving common data challenges.

-A personal collection of useful DAX formulas for Power BI and Excel.
+A personal collection of useful DAX formulas for Power BI.
 Organized by category for quick reference and future use.

 ## Contents
 - **Time-Intelligence**: YTD, QTD, and other date calculations.